 Refinish and Polish the Wood Floor

-You may also consider applying a flesh finish in the appropriate humidity conditions for preventing further floor dull film look or damage.
+You may also consider applying a flesh finish such as Minwax in the appropriate humidity conditions for preventing further floor dull film look or damage.

 Cleaning Tips to Prevent Haze on Floors